ukneutron/ukneutron.github.io/proposals.md

 #### Institut Laue-Langevin (ILL)
-ILL is not accepting standard proposals for beamtime.
-Deadline has passed on 7th September, 2022.
+ILL is now accepting standard proposals for beamtime thoughout the year Deadline of these poposals will be February, 2024.
 More information will be found [here](https://www.ill.eu/users/applying-for-beamtime/proposal-submission).\
 ILL is in a long shutdown to facilitate the ILL20-23 programme, whch is the ILL’s most important maintenance and upgrade programme, involving several long shutdowns.
 More information about ILL long shutdown will be found [here](https://www.ill.eu/users/instruments/modernisation-programmes/ill2023).